fernando801/jet-tutorial/README.md

 - **JET Cookbook:** Explore a collection of recipes and solutions at the [JET Cookbook](https://www.oracle.com/webfolder/technetwork/jet/jetCookbook.html) for practical guidance on Oracle JET development.

-- **Preact Documentation:** If you're interested in exploring Preact, the library used in our tutorial, refer to the [Preact Documentation](https://preactjs.com/).
+- **Preact Documentation:** If you're interested in exploring Preact, the ui library used in this tutorial, refer to the [Preact Documentation](https://preactjs.com/).

 - **Netlify:** For seamless deployment and hosting, consider using [Netlify](https://www.netlify.com/), a powerful platform for modern web projects.

 ## Accessing the Tutorial:

-- **YouTube Playlist:** The entire tutorial series is available on our [YouTube Playlist](https://youtube.com/playlist?list=PLTWHFhnVqDGIvFtvSPUplC5J3KaTs0uPL&si=jexok3RI8-k7Tt_A).
+- **YouTube Playlist:** The entire tutorial series is available on this [YouTube Playlist](https://youtube.com/playlist?list=PLTWHFhnVqDGIvFtvSPUplC5J3KaTs0uPL&si=jexok3RI8-k7Tt_A).
 Each video covers a specific aspect of Oracle JET, guiding you through the learning process.

-- **GitHub Repository:** The source code for the application built during the tutorial is hosted on our [GitHub Repository](https://github.com/fernando801/jet-tutorial).
+- **GitHub Repository:** The source code for the application built during the tutorial is hosted on this [GitHub Repository](https://github.com/fernando801/jet-tutorial).
 Feel free to explore the code, experiment with it, and use it as a reference for your own projects.

 ## Why Oracle JET?